 Live On | Residence Education and Housing Services caters to your needs as an MBA student by providing affordable services and a variety of housing options to suit your individual needs.
 Off-campus housing also is available.
 Popular MSU options include:

 Our students bring with them a unique set of on-the-job and personal experiences they share with one another.
-We encourage collaboration and support student-led organizations.
+We encourage collaboration and support in our student resource groups.

-A number of Broad organizations are available that support our diverse campus community, including groups aimed at:
+A number of Broad MBA student resource groups are available that support our diverse campus community, including groups aimed at:

-Membership in MBA student-led organizations empowers students to connect with one another around networking and program development, professional foci, diversity, social interests and common experiences.
+Membership in MBA student-led resource groups empowers students to connect with one another around networking and program development, professional foci, diversity, social interests and common experiences.

 Many other hotels are located in the East Lansing and Lansing area.
 A list of recommended hotels and inns (including rates) is provided by the MSU Office of the Controller.